myrjola/comparch_labs/reports/lab1.md

 The top-25 best performing configurations are given in @tbl:gemm_stats.
 The blocked matrix multiply works well with very small caches.
 Even the L2 cache can be very small without too much performance degradation.
-Without being able to do assess all metrics with Cacti we have to hazard a guess on the most balanced configuration.
+Without being able to assess all metrics with Cacti we have to hazard a guess on the most balanced configuration.
 We would like to choose the 23rd best configuration for the application, because that is the best one with an L2 cache of only 8 lines and